1861 Confederate States presidential election

-The 1861 Confederate States presidential election of November 6, 1861, was the only presidential election held under the Permanent Constitution of the Confederate States of America.
-Jefferson Davis, who had been elected president and Alexander H. Stephens, who had been elected vice president, under the Provisional Constitution, were elected to six-year terms that would have lasted from February 22, 1862 until February 22, 1868.
-In fact, both Davis and Stephens' offices were abolished on May 5, 1865 when the Confederate government dissolved.
+Presidential elections were held in the Confederate States of America on November 6, 1861.
+The incumbent provisional president Jefferson Davis and provisional vice president Alexander H. Stephens were re-elected unopposed.
+These were the first and only presidential elections held under the Constitution of the Confederate States of the Confederacy.
+Davis and Stephens's term ended prematurely on May 5, 1865 following the conclusion of the American Civil War, less than three years before they were scheduled to leave office on February 22, 1868.

 Background

 The Provisional Congress of the Confederate States met at Montgomery, Alabama, on February 4, 1861.
 They adopted a provisional constitution on February 8, 1861.

 On February 9, 1861, Jefferson Davis was elected Provisional President and Alexander H. Stephens was elected Provisional Vice President.
 Stephens took office on February 11 and Davis took office on February 18, 1861.
 On March 11, 1861, a permanent Constitution was adopted.

 Constitutional Provisions

 Article II Section 1(1) reads: "The executive power shall be vested in a President of the Confederate States of America.
 He and the Vice President shall hold their offices for the term of six years; but the President shall not be re-eligible."

-Article II Section 1(7) of the Confederate Constitution provides citizenship to people "born in the United States prior to the 20th of December, 1860" and also requires candidates for the President of the Confederacy to have resided "within the limits of the Confederate States" for 14 years.Article VII Section 1(2) includes instructions for electing permanent officials after the ratification of the Confederate Constitution:
+Article II Section 1(7) of the Confederate Constitution provides citizenship to people "born in the United States prior to the 20th of December, 1860" and also requires candidates for the President of the Confederacy to have resided "within the limits of the Confederate States" for 14 years.

+Article VII Section 1(2) includes instructions for electing permanent officials after the ratification of the Confederate Constitution:

 When five states shall have ratified this Constitution, in the manner before specified, the Congress under the Provisional Constitution, shall prescribe the time for holding the election of President and Vice President; and, for the meeting of the Electoral College; and, for counting the votes, and inaugurating the President.